 6. Prostate Cancer: Coping Better with Hormone Therapy

-Prostate cancer, the most common form of cancer in men, is often
+Prostate cancer, the most common cancer in men, is often

 treated with hormone therapy, an effective treatment that blocks the action